Skip to content

 With thanks to our local Herts County Councillors

-Sustainable St Albans is very grateful to Herts County Councillors Teresa Heritage, Geoff Churchard, Robert Prowse and Sandy Walkington for the grants to purchase these cameras.
+We are grateful to Herts County Councillors Teresa Heritage (Harpenden), Geoff Churchard (Sandridge), Robert Prowse (St Albans East) and Sandy Walkington (St Albans South) for grants in 2014 and 2015/16 to enable us to purchase our first two cameras.